-In addition to the disruptions we may face as a result of the COVID-19 pandemic, our operations could be subject to earthquakes, power shortages, telecommunications failures, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions.
+In addition to the disruptions we may face as a result of the COVID-19 pandemic, our operations or those of our vendors or clinical trials, could be subject to earthquakes, power shortages, telecommunications failures, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase its costs and expenses.